techonomics69/covid19-rapid-response-demo/README.md

 1. Go to the Google Cloud Console and select Cloud Functions on the left panel.
 ![Cloud Function Screenshot](./resources/cloud-function.png)
 1. Under the "Source code" section, select "ZIP upload" and upload the fulfillment zip file downloaded at step 1.
-1. [Optional] Follow instructions at [Get an API Key](https://developers.google.com/places/web-service/get-api-key?hl=en_US) to get an API key for calling the Google Maps API.
+1. [Optional] Follow [Quickstart](https://developers.google.com/maps/gmp-get-started#quickstart) to enable Google Maps API if you haven't done so.
+Follow instructions at [Get an API Key](https://developers.google.com/places/web-service/get-api-key?hl=en_US) to get an API key for calling the Google Maps API.
 And then follow [Cloud Function Updating Environment Variable](https://cloud.google.com/functions/docs/env-var#updating_environment_variables) to set GOOGLE_MAPS_API_KEY environment variable to the API key.
 1. [Optional] To use metrics for COVID-19, Enable the [BigQuery API](https://console.cloud.google.com/flows/enableapi?apiid=bigquery) by selecting your project.

 # Integrate with Your Dialogflow Agent